sovrynn/ecdo/1-EVIDENCE/2-IMPENDING-ALIGNMENTS/geomagnetic/tipping-point-calc/step2/README.md

+# How to run

+fit4.py is the file.
+This creates the tipping point line on the side

+# Notes

 This part is another difficult part.
 I'll have to:
 - figure out that tipping point equation
 - fit it to the data, also getting confidence intervals